 MCC.
-This is the accepted acronym for the Metropolitan Community College District, which is comprised of Blue River, Longview, Maple Woods and Penn Valley Community Colleges and the Business & Technology College.
+This is the accepted acronym for the Metropolitan Community College District, which is comprised of MCC-Blue River, MCC-Longview, MCC-Maple Woods, MCC-Penn Valley, and MCC-Business & Technology.
 The District's legal name is the Junior College District of Metropolitan Kansas City, Missouri.